 Big blues, flatheads, and channel cats are fished wild in the Atchafalaya Basin and make their way to Sebastien’s where they are sliced and diced in an array of versatile ways.
 Home cooks buy these cuts for a variety of favorite recipes: Chunks are fried up for nuggets, fillets are blackened, and whole skinned catfish are a delicacy on every dinner table.
 But the head of a catfish is reserved only for those in the know.
 Those who know about this down-home recipe for Catfish Head Stew.

 Where most discard the head of a large 5-pound catfish, in Creole culture they wind up in a black iron pot of Catfish Head Stew.
 Once the fish is skinned and gutted, the head is removed and cleaned.
-Troy Deville, the fishmonger at Sebastien’s, fires up the band saw and removes the front half of the head from the eye sockets to the mouth and whiskers.
+The fishmonger at Sebastien’s, fires up the band saw and removes the front half of the head from the eye sockets to the mouth and whiskers.
 Remaining on the fleshy skeletal structure are white, flaky morsels of cheek meat clinging to one large head bone–all destined for a seasoned braise in a spicy, red, cayenne-infused tomato gravy.
-This Catfish Head Stew is good eatin’ at only $1.39 per pound.
-Served over a mound of white rice along with a loaf of crusty French bread, you’re headed to catfish heaven.
+This Catfish Head Stew is good eatin’ and served over a mound of white rice along with a loaf of crusty French bread, you’re headed to catfish heaven.

 - 2 tablespoons vegetable oil

 - 2 cups diced celery